rse/vingester/guide/usage.md

 - **CONSOLE**: Pressing this local button toggles the display of the Web Contents console at the bottom of the browser configuration tile.

+- **DEVTOOLS**: Pressing this local button toggles the display a detached DevTools window for low-level interaction with the Web Contents.